pragyamis/SpotifySentimentAnalysis/README.md

 ## Acknowledgements and References:
 * The Obscurity project was consulted for implementation of login server (https://github.com/alexolivero/Obscurify).
-* The glitch spotify implicit grant template was consulted for OAuth implementation (https://glitch.com/~spotify-implicit-grant).
+* The Glitch spotify implicit grant template was consulted for OAuth implementation (https://glitch.com/~spotify-implicit-grant).